The ODE/IM Correspondence between $C(2)^{(2)}$-type Linear Problems and 2d $\mathcal{N}=1$ SCFT: The ODE/IM correspondence for -type ODEs

 \subsection{WKB period \texorpdfstring{$\bm{Q_4}$}{$Q_4$}}

-Since there is no third-order local IoM, we next consider the fourth-order one.
+Since the third-order local WKB period vanishes, we next consider the fourth-order one.
 At this order, the comparison not only tests the identification \eqref{eq:dictionary1}, but also fixes the relation between the SCFT parameter $\alpha_0$ and the ODE parameter $M$.
-Using Eq.\,\eqref{eq:dictionary1}, the WKB period $Q_4$ in Eq.\,\eqref{eq:Qloc4} is rewritten as
+Using Eq.~\eqref{eq:dictionary1}, the WKB period $Q_4$ in Eq.~\eqref{eq:Qloc4} is rewritten as